StanfordVL/b1k-baselines/tutorials/il_lib.md

 ## Other IL Policies

-This toturial provides instruction to train various classic imitation learning policies on the 2025 BEHAVIOR-1K Challenge dataset.
+This tutorial provides instruction to train various classic imitation learning policies on the 2025 BEHAVIOR-1K Challenge dataset.

 ### Repo Clone